sungsoo-ahn/2025/_posts/2025-04-28-towards-more-rigorous-llm-evals.md

 - Subset of **smallest** models: *Gemma2-2b-it*, Phi-3.5-mini-instruct, Mistral-7b-instruct-v0.3, Mathstral-7b-v0.1, Llama3-8b-instruct, *GPT-4o-mini*, *o1-mini*.

 **Caveat 2: Sample sizes.** The results of GSM-Symbolic are averages across 50 datasets, whilst GSM8K is based on a single sample.
-Ideally, we would want to compare accuracies on GSM8K vs accuracies on each of the 50 datasets (at the time of writing these are not publicly available). <!--[@ILI check -  can we say something about why this is still valid?] -->
+Ideally, we would want to compare accuracies on GSM8K vs accuracies on each of the 50 datasets (at the time of writing these are not publicly available).
 <!-- You can rephrase it as we are comparing the estimated success probabilities for each of the methods on the two question sets.
 Noting that the success probability on the GSM8K is estimated with only one sample.
 The test is valid either way, but if the measurements (the probabilities) we are comparing are not accurate then our conclusion will also be invalid.
+DRI: Thanks!
+DRI: TODO
 -->